 Subpart 1.
 Fiscal year; individuals other than farmers.
 In the case of an individual on the fiscal year basis, the declaration must be filed on or before the 15th day of the fourth month of the taxable year.
-If, however, the requirements of Minnesota Statutes, section 290.93, subdivision 1, are first met after the first day of the fourth month and before the second day of the sixth month, the declaration must be filed on or before the 15th day of the sixth month of the taxable year.
-If such requirements are first met after the first day of the sixth month, and before the second day of the ninth month, the declaration must be filed on or before the 15th day of the ninth month of the taxable year.
+If, however, the requirements of Minnesota Statutes, section 290.93, subdivision 1, are first met after the first day of the fourth month and before the second day of the sixth month, the declaration must be filed on or before the 15th day of the sixth month, and before the second day of the ninth month, the declaration must be filed on or before the 15th day of the ninth month of the taxable year.
 If such requirements are first met after the first day of the ninth month, the declaration must be filed on or before the 15th day of the first month of the succeeding fiscal year.
-Thus, if an individual taxpayer has a fiscal year ending on June 30, 1963, his declaration must be filed on or before October 15, 1962, if the requirements of Minnesota Statutes, section 290.93, subdivision 1 are met on or before October 1, 1962.
+Thus, if an individual taxpayer has a fiscal year ending on June 30, 1963, the declaration must be filed on or before October 15, 1962, if the requirements of Minnesota Statutes, section 290.93, subdivision 1 are met on or before October 1, 1962.
 If, however, such requirements are not met until after October 1, 1962, and before December 2, 1962, the declaration need not be filed until December 15, 1962.